 What if Richard was 45?
 How would that change things?
 Generally, people make their highest salaries while they are in their 40s and 50s.
 While disability insurance premiums rise with age, since claims are more common for older workers, earnings during these years are often relied upon to build a retirement nest egg, so it’s particularly important that they be protected.
 In this scenario, the trade-off is between coverage length, elimination period, and premium change.
 It’s actually cheaper for Richard to purchase a plan that protects him up to his retirement age with a longer elimination period than it is for him to get a shorter, five-year policy with a 90-day elimination period.
 The longer protection can make a significant difference in Richard’s lifetime earning potential should something happen.
 Read more about this scenario.

-A dedicated professional with New York Life can help you find the best policy.
+A dedicated professional with New York Life can help you a policy that meets your needs.

 1Broad guidelines based on industry data.
-Actual premiums will vary depending on a number of factors.
+Actual premiums will vary depending on a number of f factors.